cuviper/probe-rs/README.md

 ## License

-probe follows the same license choices as The Rust Project itself, in order to ease a future merge.

-See LICENSE-APACHE, LICENSE-MIT, and COPYRIGHT for details.
+`probe` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.
+Opening a pull request is assumed to signal agreement with these licensing terms.